 Using the garbage disposal wrench, insert it through the drain hole until it hits the bottom of the disposal.
 Then turn it slightly so that it locks on to the shredder plate of the unit.
 Turn the wrench back and forth so that it locks on to the shredder plate of the unit.
 Once the shredder plate starts rotating freely, remove the wrench from the disposal unit.
 Keep some cold water running and CAREFULLY turn on the disposal unit to wash away debris left in the disposal unit.

 If you’ve given your disposal plenty of time to drain and still try to rid itself of the food, liquid, and debris, it’s safe to say that it’s plugged.
 First and foremost, as previously stated, DO NOT put your hands down inside the unit to see if something is stuck around the blades.
 Those blades are incredibly sharp and could do irreparable damage to your fingers and hand.
 Make sure everything is turned off before you ever stick your hand down into a garbage disposal unit.

 Instead, we recommend either a commercial drain cleaner or vinegar and baking soda to dislodge the blockage in your pipes.
-If that doesn’t work, then give us a call at Nick’s Plumbing and Air Conditioning Services.
+If that doesn’t work, then give us a call at Nick’s Plumbing Service.
 We know how to properly remove the bolts, disconnect the drain trap, and look for any obstructions or clogs.
 Our trained plumbers will have the proper equipment on hand to clear the blockage with the most modern and useful tools.